Russian Navy: Naval aviation

 The first naval aviation units in Russia were formed from 1912 through 1914 as a part of the Baltic Fleet and the Black Sea Fleet.
 Since its formation, it has participated in the Russian Civil War, World War II and in many other conflicts throughout Europe, the Middle East and Asia (statement requires source citation).
 During the Cold War the naval aviation pursued a policy of deploying large numbers of bombers in maritime strike roles to counter the U.S. Navy's extensive fleet of aircraft carriers, by 1989 it operated over 1,000 fixed-wing aircraft with the majority being bombers such as the Tu-22M "Backfire" and the Tu-16 "Badger".

-Since the fall of the Soviet Union however, it has been significantly reduced in size.
+Since the fall of the Soviet Union Russia's naval aviation has been significantly reduced in size.
 The Tu-22Ms have been transferred to the Aerospace Forces and since then the combat arm of the Naval Aviation is built around Sukhoi Su-33s, Mikoyan MiG-29Ks, with Sukhoi Su-30s and Sukhoi Su-34s replacing the obsolete Sukhoi Su-24s.
+Russia's sole aircraft carrier, Admiral Flota Sovetskogo Soyuza Kuznetsov (063), has also been inactive since 2017 and, as of 2025, has been reported as unlikely to return to operational service.
+The carrier's fixed-wing aircraft were then re-deployed to a land-based role.